Skin Tag Removal in Singapore

 Does skin tag removal leave scars?

 There is a small risk of scars forming, but this is typically very low and should not be a significant concern.
-In our Singapore clinic, our dermatologists will usually provide patients with antibiotic creams for application after the treatment.
+In our Singapore clinic, our doctors will usually provide patients with antibiotic creams for application after the treatment.
 The application of the cream is to reduce the chance of scarring.

 Can I cut off a skin tag with nail clippers?